naveedharri/crewai-linkedIn-agent/README.md

 ---

-> Looking for a more detailed explanation of this repository?
-You might be interested in the [YouTube video](https://www.youtube.com/watch?v=oIb5JqZ5ylA&ab_channel=TheNeuralMaze)! 😁

 ## Description

 This repository contains a crewAI application for generating LinkedIn posts automatically.
 The crew consists of [three agents](agents.py):

-1️⃣ LinkedIn Scraper Ninja
+1️⃣ LinkedIn Scraper

 It uses a [Selenium custom tool](tools%2Flinkedin.py) to scrape my LinkedIn profile.
 I need to scrape my posts since I want some examples for the last agent to emulate my writing style.
 This tool needs some env variables,